SACHSTech/careers-in-computer-science-Tylerguo23/README.md

 A university co-op program allows students to learn through hands-on experience while getting paid for it.
 This is a great way to explore one's options and gather valuable skills, and almost ensures students a job soon after graduation.
 Some standard examples of co-op jobs related to machine learning include web development, research assistance, and technical systems analysis.
 These jobs all instill skills required for software related employment and working in professional teams.

 ### Personal Projects:
 Software projects have the advantage of requiring very few tools and resources to create.
 While a machine learning project would be difficult to tackle, the limitless assets available online make it possible.
-One incredible but fun example is a virtual streamer on Twitch named “[Neuro-sama](https://www.twitch.tv/vedal987)”, created by someone named Jack Vedal over the course of four years.
+One incredible but fun example I foundis a virtual streamer on Twitch named “[Neuro-sama](https://www.twitch.tv/vedal987)”, created by someone named Jack Vedal over the course of four years.
 This “streamer” relies entirely on machine learning to react and respond to live messages/donations, and even sing and play video games.
 By linking these systems to speech programs and an anime-style avatar, Vedal created an entirely automated entertainer.
 He still supervises the streams to make sure his creation never says anything scandalous or TOS-breaking, but the bot is improving on its own day-by-day.
 Having a project like this on your record would guarantee the interest of any employer.